pippim/pippim.github.io/programs/homa.md

 ---

-### `getent hosts` Capabilities
+### `getent` Capabilities

-The program `getent` is a Linux command that reads the file `/etc/hosts`.
-When you type `getent hosts` at the command line you will see something like this:
+The program `getent` is a Linux command that reads configuration files.
+When you type `getent hosts` at the command line it reads the configuration file `/etc/hosts`.
+It will display something like this:

 ```shell
 127.0.0.1       localhost